Framework Category

 Have senior leaders established and agreed upon measurable cybersecurity objectives that are used to manage risk and evaluate performance?

-This question assesses whether the organization's leadership has a unified approach to cybersecurity with clear, measurable objectives that drive risk management decisions and performance evaluation.
+Leadership alignment on security is the focus: whether senior leaders have set and agreed measurable cybersecurity objectives that steer risk decisions and gauge performance.
 When senior leaders agree on cybersecurity objectives, it ensures consistent prioritization, resource allocation, and accountability throughout the organization.
 These objectives should be specific enough to measure progress and effectiveness of the security program.

 GV.RM-02